 - for each individual offer, the team needs to identify the most receptive targets from within their whole customer database

 - they then create campaigns for each identified target group.
 The online jeweller begins sending the campaigns several weeks before Valentine’s Day.
 They continue to do so right up to the order deadline date, increasing the number of offers the closer it gets to this date.

 For Valentine’s Day, it would be counter-productive to send the same newsletter to your whole customer base – you could end up shooting yourself in the foot.
 Let’s return to the example of the online jeweler: if they were to send just one newsletter, they would be unable to promote their more expensive lines because that would make 60% of its customers run for the hills.
 Equally, the jeweler’s more elite customers may be a bit disappointed to only see lower-priced items.
-Now more than ever, predictive marketing solutions, like that offered by Tinyclues, make perfect sense.
+Now more than ever, campaign intelligence solutions, like that offered by Tinyclues, make perfect sense.